CenturyLinkCloud/bpformation/README.md

 The default naming for these downloaded files is composed of `blueprint name`-`id`-`version`.json.

 Exports keep all IDs and task sequencing intact to subsequent [imports](#blueprintimport) and [updates)(#blueprintupdate) work as expected.
+An export json contains `metadata`, `tasks`, and a template `execute` section for re-use across other `bpformation` functions.
+View an [example blueprint json](#) file for a look at the major sections and their respective roles.

 ```
 > ./bpformation.py blueprint export -h